-Sentences cut for 3 ex-educators in Atlanta cheating scandal
+Sentences cut for Atlanta educators in cheating scandal

 Atlanta — A judge sharply reduced the sentences Thursday for three former Atlanta public school educators who received the harshest prison terms in the city's standardized test cheating trial.